paypal/paypal-ios/README.md

 Welcome to PayPal's iOS SDK.
 This library will help you accept card, PayPal, Venmo, and alternative payment methods in your iOS app.

 ## FAQ
-### Availability
+### Contribution
+If you have suggestions for features that you would like to see in future iterations of the SDK, please feel free to open an issue, PR, or discussion with suggestions.
 This product is fully open source.
 We welcome any and all feedback.

-### Contribution
-We will be adding a contribution guide for developers that would like to contribute to the SDK.
-If you have suggestions for features that you would like to see in future iterations of the SDK, please feel free to open an issue, PR, or discussion with suggestions.
-If you want to open a PR but are unsure about our testing strategy, we are more than happy to work with you to add tests to any PRs before work is merged.

 ## Support